TheFallenSpirit/ESDocs/docs/server/safety/index.md

 typically though a minor trap or the user themselves confirming it.

 - **"Findom":** This flag is issued to users that have been confirmed to be a financial dominant.

+### Blacklist Types & Criteria
+There are 2 blacklist types that can be issued to a user, here's an explanation of them:

+- **"Full":** This blacklist is issued to malicious users for many reasons like blackmail, revenge porn, distribution of CP, encouraging self harm or suicide, and more.

+- **"BDSM":** This blacklist is issued to users that don't practice proper safety or consent when doing BDSM activities.
+It is basically a catch all for a person that shouldn't be allowed in BDSM servers.

+If you have any questions about these flags, or if a user should be flagged, contact a member of the ES Team immediately.

 ## Managing Subscriptions